Pollinator Habitat

 • Sideoats Grama (Bouteloua curtipendula)

-Who support
+Who supported

 The Depave Paradise project has received generous support from Green Communities Canada, the Township of Georgian Bay and TD Friends of the Environment Foundation.